BSW Admission Requirements

 Students are given feedback on the progress of the application throughout the committee process, primarily through e-mail.
 Information will include a timeline with timeframes on when to expect a letter of notification, orientation & registration schedule.
 Students are notified of the committee’s decision in writing.
 An electronic copy may also be sent at the student’s request.
 Please notify the Social Work Department if you have a change of contact information.
 All communication is based on information provided on the application.

 The committee will make every attempt to notify students of the status of their application by the time priority registration begins.
 In order to respond in a timely manner the Admission Packet must be complete at the time of submission in order to be eligible for review.
-Students will be admitted to the program on a conditional or a probationary status.
+Students will be admitted to the program on a conditional basis.
 Upon successful completion of all prerequisites, maintaining the required GPAs, completion of Orientation and completion of a national and local criminal history check students will be unconditionally admitted to the program.
 A student may also be denied admission.
-Any student who is denied admission may appeal in writing to the Admission Committee.
-If the appeal is denied by the Admission Committee the applicant may appeal to the Chair of the Social Work Department.

 All information submitted during the application process becomes the property of the Social Work Department and will be kept confidential.
 When a student is officially admitted into the Social Work program, his/her academic progress will be periodically reviewed based on the standards in the BSW Social Work Handbook.